The Lye Brook Wilderness Loop is an easy weekend loop in Vermont with a few different distance options. It can be completed in 2-3 days.

 Day 1 miles: ~12

-On day two, break camp and hike 2.3 miles to the Stratton View Campsite, taking the Branch Pond Trail to the Lye Brook Trail.
+On day two, break camp and hike 2.3 miles to the Stratton View Shelter, taking the Branch Pond Trail to the Lye Brook Trail.
 Just before leaving the Lye Brook Wilderness there’s a stream that can be too deep to wade across, and requires crossing on a large logjam where the stream enters a marshy area.

 I recommend setting up camp at Stratton Pond, and then packing up for a moderately steep day hike (7.6 miles round trip) up Stratton Mountain (3,940 feet).
 Follow the Lye Brook Trail to the junction with the Stratton Pond Trail, and then back to the AT / LT junction you passed on day one.
 It’s moderate climb on the AT / LT to the wooded summit of Stratton, and the 360 views from the fire tower on top are incredible.
 This is the mountain where the ideas for the Long Trail and Appalachian Trail originated.